 Then add the potatoes, tomatoes and thyme.
 Mix well.
 If you are using dried mushrooms, add them and their soaking water at this point.
 Cover and let the mixture cook for 10 minutes on low to medium heat, ensuring nothing burns.
 If you need to add a bit of water to keep things going, then do so.
 These 10 minutes might be enough to cook the potatoes, so test them with a fork.

 Add the water/vegetable stock and let it come to a boil.
-Lower to a simmer and add the cavolo nero/kale and the cannellini beans.
+Lower to a simmer and add the cavolo nero/kale, beans and smoked paprika.
 Mix well.
 Season with salt and pepper and check if the potatoes are cooked.
 Once the potatoes are cooked, your ribollita is ready.